Wondering About Whiskey

 Why is single-barrel whiskey such a big deal?

 While all whiskey is blended for consistency, proof and flavor profile, numerous nuances exist between barrels.
 Whiskey profiles are affected by how and where the barrels are aged.
 Time, temperature, the size of the aging room (rickhouse), the rickhouse's primary building material and the size of the cask all create marked differences in the performance of the final product.
 The original strength of the whiskey also plays a part.
 As a barrel matures, the whiskey inside slowly evaporates, increasing the spirit's strength.
 Any barrels stored closer to the ground are affected by varying humidity levels, which cause the whiskey to evaporate more slowly, resulting in distinctly different tastes between barrels.
-When we buy a barrel for you, we've had the chance to try several different casks to confidently pick the one that's truly the best.
+When we buy a barrel for you, we've had the chance to sample several different casks to confidently pick the one that's truly the best.
 We look for complex, balanced aromas and flavors like dried fruits, vanilla, caramel, corn and smoky charred wood.

 Find a selection of quality whiskeys in our Wine & Spirits Shops at our Excelsior, Grand Avenue, Oak Park Heights, Shoreview, Uptown and Woodbury Markets.
 Selection and availability of products vary by market.